Learning Outcomes

 Rent

 The lease will set out the rent payable, the frequency of payment (e.g., monthly, quarterly), and any provisions for review or increase.
-Rent is usually payable in advance, and the lease may also reserve other sums as rent (such as insurance rent or service charge).
+Rent is usually payable in advance and may be reserved alongside other sums such as insurance rent and service charge (often also reserved “as rent” to facilitate forfeiture).
+Commercial rent is typically exclusive of VAT where the landlord has opted to tax; rent apportionment and payment mechanics (e.g., standing order) should be drafted clearly.

 Covenants